tristantao/kaggle_survivor/writeup.md

 ### Internal Comments on BlogPost

+THOUGHTS:
+Do we want to change the vector names so they are more clear?
+AKA train_data instead of trainData?<br />
+We should just give them a cleaned version of the testData so they don't have to see all that code again.<br />
+We should remove explanatory variables that we don't use.<br />
+Need to teach them how to run code thats written in the script (typing ctrl + enter)<br />
+Need to indicate that # means comments and aren't run, need to explain what comments are<br />
+In general to avoid confusion we should just have code snippets be things the reader should put into R. Anything else should be text

 TARGET READER: A young professional with no prior experience in R and maybe an elementary understanding of statistics.

 This post can be our MVP: Its a data project which we walk them through, we add sections for conceptual understanding, and we send them to post their results on Kaggle to replicate the competition and comparison.
 Critical missing features: **interactivity** **video lectures** on conceptual understanding, **competition/comparison network**, **applicability** to industry (titanic dataset is random), this tutorial focuses on predictive analytics so we are missing other teaching concepts, no gamification, we aren't charging them (maybe we can offer additional personal tutoring/hr to test WTP?).
 What can this confirm?
 Demand and specifically what types of people our customers are, we can test this on our friends easily and gain experience in teaching statistics to people,